Paying interest on deposits

 - If your landlord chooses to transfer your deposit to a different deposit protection provider, we’ll transfer any interest along with your deposit.
 Please note, you will need to claim this back from the new deposit provider at the end of your tenancy

-- Payment of interest will only be entitled by BACs, we will not send any interest by cheque
+- Payment of interest will only be entitled by BACs

 - Interest will only be calculated and accrued from 1 July 2023 onwards